How to Get Your Company to Support co.up

 Supporting co.up means supporting an organization that makes the Berlin tech scene extremely valuable for prospective employees from outside of Berlin.
 In a competitive job market, saying that you support the local tech scene is a great pitch for why a prospective employee should decide to work for you.

-Supporting the community reassures reassures people that your company cares about the tech industry and the personal career development of its employees – which makes it easier for you to hire valuable talent.
+Supporting the community reassures people that your company cares about the tech community and the personal career development of its employees.

 What to do if they say no?